 Hole in the Zoo by Chloë and Mick Inkpen

 There’s a hole in the wall at the local zoo, and all the animals have started coming through in this madcap and addictive rhyming story that children will want to read over and over again.
-A laugh-out-loud read for pupils in year 1, Hole in the Zoo is a good choice for paired reading with older siblings.
+A laugh-out-loud read for children in year 1, Hole in the Zoo is a good choice for paired reading with older siblings.

 Funny